arkodeepsen/seeyuh/DEPLOYMENT.md

 - Bounded caches with automatic cleanup
 - Periodic memory maintenance
 - Event-driven cleanup on disconnects
+- Supabase keep-alive to prevent project pausing

 Should completely eliminate the memory leak issues you've been experiencing.
-Your bot should now run stably on Railway's 512MB plan with plenty of headroom!
+Your bot should now run stably on Railway's 512MB plan with plenty of headroom, and your Supabase project will stay active indefinitely!

 **Estimated time to stability:** Immediate after deployment **Expected memory reduction:** 60-80%